 To gain entrance to this exclusive club, companies must have at least 50 years of dividend growth.
-There are just 30 such companies that have met this lone qualification for entrance.
-You can see all 30 Dividend Kings here.
+There are just 50 companies on the list.
+You can see all 50 Dividend Kings here.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

 Even among these dividend stalwarts, few can touch 3M Company’s (MMM) history of dividend growth.

 The company has increased its dividend for more than six decades.
 3M stock comes with a 6.8% yield as well as annual dividend increases like clockwork.